StephenKrewson/hathi-images/README.md

 `python ids_by_date.py <START_DATE> <END_DATE> [<START-END.csv>]`

 N.B. in my notebooks for the Yale DH Lab workshop the recommended way was using online HT search to generate JSON Collection file.

+Boris requests (8/23):

+Python script (+ requirements.txt) that efficiently does inference on ~100 CSV rows.
+He will take care of the parallelism on the HPC.

+Script should have --input flag (argparse) for CSV input and --output flag for a directory where we can write the list of filtered rows.

 ### Acquire Sample Pages